mrwiora/pki-tutorial/docs/advanced/index.rst

 To implement the PKI, we first create the Green Root CA and its CA certificate.
 We then use the root CA to create the three signing CAs:
 Green Email CA, Green TLS CA, and Green Software CA.
-The CAs in place, we proceed to show them in operation, issuing user certificates for email-protection, TLS-authentication, and code-signing purposes respectively.
+The CAs in place we proceed to show them in operation, issuing user certificates for email-protection, TLS-authentication, and code-signing purposes respectively.